ENNEAGRAM TYPE Eight

 Innocence is the virtue that provides an antidote to the Type Eight passion of lust.
 In a state of innocence, this type becomes less guarded and aggressive and gains a new-found heart-based capacity to stay undefended.
 This allows them to stop being so intense and excessive in life and relationships.
 They respond to people and situations rather than reacting to them.
 They have a more positive outlook and know that conditions (and people) will not be as harsh as they expect.
 They trust that others—and they themselves—are inherently good, not bad.
 They no longer need to be in charge of everything or override life’s natural rhythms.
 They realize that, if they stay non-reactive and disclose themselves to others more, they will not be attacked.
 They, in a sense, learn to disarm others by putting down their own weapons first.
 And they no longer allow other people’s aggression to determine their state of being.

-THE PATH FROM fear TO courage
+THE PATH FROM LUST TO INNOCENCE

 The Type Eight paradox is grounded in the polarity between the passion of lust and the virtue of innocence.
 This type must recognize the fear and sadness they hold within to transform.
 They must discover that their deeper emotions have been denied and hidden by lust.
 By acknowledging and owning this, they take an important step toward innocence and gain the ability to stay in touch with their vulnerability and open their hearts.
 Innocence opposes lust by allowing Type Eights to respond in a fresh way to each moment, free of expectations or judgments.
 It reflects the softness, calmness, and gentleness of the heart that does not need intensity to feel satisfied.